August 2018 Newsletter - click on the link below

-With temperatures rising here are some tips on how you can say healthy in the heat:
+With temperatures this summer reaching new levels, here are some tips on how to stay healthy:

-Use plants and bowls of water to keep rooms cool, close curtains during the day and turn off lights.
-Open windows at night when it is safe to do so.
+- Use plants and bowls of water to keep rooms cool, close curtains during the day and turn off lights.
+Open windows at night if safe to do so.

-Check with your doctor about your medications in very hot weather, go to the doctor if you feel dizzy, have pains in your legs or stomach or feel unwell.
+- Check with your GP about your medications in very hot weather, call us if you feel dizzy, have pains in your legs or stomach or feel unwell.

 Breast Screening for Women aged 70-79 years on 01/04/2018 who have missed a final screen